getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 **Attributes:**

-- uri - (Required) The link destination.
-We will automatically add the following query params to the link.
+- `uri` - (Required) The link destination.
+Sentry will automatically add the following query params to the link.
-    - `installationId`: Your integration's installation ID (helps you determine the requesting Sentry org)
+- `installationId` - Your integration's installation ID (helps you determine the requesting Sentry org)
-    - `projectSlug`: slug of the project the issue belongs to
+- `projectSlug` - slug of the project the issue belongs to
-    - `filename`: full path of the stack frame file
+- `filename` - full path of the stack frame file
-    - `lineNo`: line number of the stack trace in the file
+- `lineNo` - line number of the stack trace in the file

 **Example:**

 ```
 "elements": [
     {
-        "type": "stacktrace-link".
+        "type": "stacktrace-link",
         "uri": "/stacktrace-redirect",
     }
 ]